P.J. Washington Jr.

 Fantasy Impact

 P.J.
-Washington Jr. (ankle) is listed questionable for Friday's game against the Oklahoma City Thunder.
+Washington Jr. is listed as questionable for Thursday’s game against the Warriors.

 Fantasy Impact